Jaundice In Children: Types, Causes, Symptoms, And Remedies

 Treatment For Jaundice In Children

 The prognosis for jaundice depends on the underlying cause and the individual’s overall health.
 Therefore, to treat jaundice, the underlying conditions should be treated.
+Parents should monitor their child’s symptoms and seek medical advice for appropriate treatment.
 The following are the various treatment options depending on the specific cause (6):

 • Hemolytic anemia is treated with medications, lifestyle changes, blood transfusion, and bone or marrow transplants (10).